davinel000/davinel000.github.com/_posts/2022-10-10-EditWarsProject.md

 ## Project Team

 The Edit Wars team consists of:
-- Alberto Harres: Web Development
+- Alberto Harres, Artist and Developer
-- Antonio Hofmeister Ribeiro: Web Development
+- Antonio Hofmeister Ribeiro, Artist and Developer
-- Lucy Savelyeva: Design
+- Lucy Saribegyan, Artist and Designer
-- Maya Guseva: Analytics
+- Maiia Guseva, Data Analyst
-- Slava Romanov: Team Lead, Sonification, 3D Models & Prototyping
+- Slava Romanov, Media Artist, Team Lead
-- Sofya Ozga: Analytics, SMM
+- Sofya Ozga, Artist and Researcher

+## Tools used
+- GDELT GDG Big dataset and Google BigQuery for extracting relevant headlines
+- BERTopic and SpaCy, via Google Colab for topic clusterization and building word combination tables
+- Tableau Public for creating a research dashboard with regex filtering
+- 3d-force-graph library for rendering the Word connection graph
+- a website hosted on Netlify
+- Derivative TouchDesigner creating an "Outer" audiovisual piece
+- Unity for creating an "Inner" audiovisual piece

 ## Funding